 What Does the Word ‘Muggle’ Mean & What Is A Muggle?

 The Oxford English Dictionary defines the word ‘muggle’ as an informal noun, the meaning of which is ‘a person who is not conversant with a particular activity or skill.’

-While a muggle has no magic powers whatsoever, not even the slightest ones, a muggle born can be a fully competent witch or wizard if he/she gets the right training and education.
+While a Muggle has absolutely no magical powers, not even the slightest ones, a Muggle-born can become a fully competent witch or wizard with the right training and education.
 What both share in common, a Muggle and a Muggle-born is that they are both born to non-magical parents.

-Let’s just start by noting that the word ‘mudblood’ in the wizarding society is racist, and is used as a derogatory term by those who consider themselves to be superior in the wizarding world, in particular of pure-bloods (wizards from families without any muggles in their family tree).
+The term ‘mudblood’ in the wizarding society is racist and used as a derogatory term by individuals who consider themselves superior in the wizarding world, particularly pure-bloods (wizards from families with no Muggles in their family tree).

 Both a squib and a muggle have no magic powers, and cannot lift even a feather no matter what magical wand is given into their hands.
 Yet, while a muggle is also born to non-wizard parents, a squib is an offspring of at least one wizarding parent.

 We must note that the magic gene still lives in the blood of squids, so they are capable of producing descendants with magical powers, even if they marry with muggles only, for generations.

 While we do not get a chance to see an Obscurus in the Harry Potter series, we meet with them for the first time in the “Fantastic Beasts and Where to Find Them” movie.
 Newton Scamander, the main protagonist of the movie, explains that young wizards and witches sometimes tried to suppress their magic to avoid persecution, and instead of learning to harness or control their powers, they developed what was called an Obscurus.